 Plate tectonics provides a convincing explanation for such phenomena as continental drift, earthquake activity, and the formation of mountain ranges and of chains of volcanoes.
 It does not appear to have played a significant role in the development of any other planet in the Solar System, although the Tharsis Region on Mars shows evidence of embryonic but stalled plate activity.

 Theory of plate tectonicsThe complete mechanism for the movement of crustal plates remains uncertain.
-Scientists theorize that convection in the asthenosphere slowly carries the plates around the planet; another theory states that convection at a depth of about 600 to 700 km (376 to 435 miles) in the of the mantle called the mesosphere is transferred to the asthenosphere and moves the plates.
+Scientists theorize that convection in the asthenosphere slowly carries the plates around the planet; another theory states that convection at a depth of about 600 to 700 kilometers (376 to 435 miles) in the of the mantle called the mesosphere is transferred to the asthenosphere and moves the plates.

 Crustal plates are created, destroyed, or move past each other in a variety of ways.

 Plate movement in ocean basins includes sea-floor spreading – usually from volcanic action – and the ocean floor literally spreads apart.
-For example, the Mid-Atlantic Ridge is an area of sea-floor spreading that splits the Atlantic Ocean; the plates move laterally about 2.5 cm (1 inch) per year.
+For example, the Mid-Atlantic Ridge is an area of sea-floor spreading that splits the Atlantic Ocean; the plates move laterally about 2.5 centimeters (1 inch) per year.
 Shallow, substantial earthquakes are associated with diverging plates.

 When one plate sinks under another it is called subduction, with the subducting plate gradually breaking apart.
 For example, the Japan Trench off the island of Honshu is the line where the Pacific plate subducts under the Eurasian plate.
 Some of the largest and deepest earthquakes are associated with subducting plates.